jasonsebastian/ntu-food-bot/README.md

     return
 ```

 This code block checks whether the user sent a text-type message.
-If not, the code will escape the `on_chat_message` function.
+If not, the code will escape the `on_chat_message` method.

 ```python
 self.sender.sendMessage(